knowuh/blender-image-voxel/README.md

 - Allows you to specify the final image size.
 - Uses a vertex color layer to store pixel color data.

-## Install instructions:

-1. Download `image_voxel_add_on.py`
-2. In the Blender preferences menu, select the Add-ons tab in the left.
-3. Click on the `Instal ...` button in the top right of the interface.
-4. Browse and select the downloaded `image_voxel_add_on.py` script, and then click on the `Install Add-on` button.
-5. Back in the Add-ons tab, make sure the checkbox next to the "Add Mesh: Image To Voxel" is ticked.